-Facilities Organization: refers to the organizational unit at Princeton encompassing Building Services, Conference and Event Services, Office of Design and Construction, Dining Services, Facilities Engineering, Facilities Finance and Administrative Services, Grounds and Building Maintenance, Housing and Real Estate Services, Life Safety and Security Systems, the Office of Real Estate Development, and the Office of the University Architect.
+Facilities Organization: refers to the organizational unit at Princeton encompassing Building Services, Office of Design and Construction, Dining Services, Facilities Engineering, Facilities Finance and Administrative Services, Grounds and Building Maintenance, Life Safety and Security Systems, the Office of Real Estate Development, and the Office of the University Architect.

 While "The Trustees of Princeton University" is the legal title of the corporation that is empowered to "conduct a university not for profit," the group is informally referred to as the Board of Trustees in other materials:

 - The Princeton University Board of Trustees

 the Board of Trustees

 - Copyright © 2014 by The Trustees of Princeton University (note the "T" on "The" is capitalized)